Christian Walker Player Props: Diamondbacks vs. Guardians

 Christian Walker At The Plate

-- Among qualifying hitters in baseball, he ranks 82nd in batting average, 98th in on-base percentage, and 31st in slugging.
+- Among the qualifying hitters in baseball, his batting average ranks 71st, his on-base percentage ranks 89th, and he is 28th in the league in slugging.

+- In 59.1% of his 66 games this season, Walker has picked up at least one hit.
+He's also had 20 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.